ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/sysbox.md

 [Sysbox](https://github.com/nestybox/sysbox/blob/master/README.md) enables you to use Docker containers for workloads that typically require virtual machines.
 Containers run with Sysbox are able to run software that relies on the [systemd System and Service Manager](https://systemd.io/) which is not usually present in containers, and it does this without the need for a full virtual machine and hardware emulation.

-Running Docker inside Docker and Kubernetes inside Docker are also Sysbox use cases.
+Running Docker inside Docker, and Kubernetes inside Docker, are also Sysbox use cases.
 Without Sysbox, these are difficult because the Docker daemon requires systemd.

 In summary, Sysbox is a powerful container runtime that provides many of the benefits of virtual machines without the overhead of running a full VM.
 It is good for workloads that require the ability to run system-level software.

 ## What do I need to run Sysbox?

-Sysbox runs on Linux and has support for Arm.
+Sysbox runs on Linux and supports Arm.

 There are some limitations for older versions of Linux, but recent Linux versions do not require any special consideration.

-If you are unsure about your Linux distribution and Linux kernel version you can check [Sysbox Distro Compatibility](https://github.com/nestybox/sysbox/blob/master/docs/distro-compat.md)
+If you are unsure about your Linux distribution and Linux kernel version, you can check [Sysbox Distro Compatibility](https://github.com/nestybox/sysbox/blob/master/docs/distro-compat.md)

 Sysbox is a container runtime, so Docker is required before installing Sysbox.

-In most cases you can install Docker on Arm Linux with the the commands:
+In most cases, you can install Docker on Arm Linux with the commands:

 ```bash
 curl -fsSL get.docker.com -o get-docker.sh && sh get-docker.sh